 Run a two-tailed t-test to compare Shannon Wiener Indices between the two habitats.
 What is the p-value?
 (1 point)

+May or may not get something significant

 Based on your p-value above, what can you conclude?
 Be sure to refer to your null and alternative hypotheses when drawing your conclusions.
 (2 points)